leme-cosmo/abhilash_sw/_posts/2019-12-31-reddit-jokes.md

 ## Basic Approach

 I started with very basic approach to find if the given joke is already submitted.
 If the given joke matched exactly, character for character, with already submitted joke then it's a repost.
 So, even if one of the character is here or there, the logic will not find it as duplicate.
-Even with this flawed logic, I found that there are XX% of the jokes are reposted character for character.
+Even with this flawed logic, I found that there are 1.93% (1508) of the jokes are reposted character for character at least once.
 That's a staggering number.

 figure